 Make sure you create backups of both SavaPage and PaperCut at the same point in time.
-Also, be sure that the time of backup all pending print jobs are fully processed.
-When you need to restore, use backups of the satisfactories, first restore PaperCut and than SavaPage. at at ame
+At the time of backup all pending print jobs are fully processed.
+When you need to restore, use be snapshot time, first restore PaperCut and than SavaPage.
+Also, be sure that at packups of the same